We outline how some lesser-used social media platforms can help you reach your target audience.

 Beauty subscription service BirchBox has had great success tapping into pinboards that feature unboxing videos, and even launched their own board for tips and tricks.
 They both integrated into the community and provided a valuable contribution to current and prospective BirchBox customers.

-Bonus Tip: Pinterest ran an internal study that found higher value quality content was a better indicator as to whether a user would finish watching a video, so put your emphasis on higher quality content, beautiful and compelling imagery, and highly relevant topics to your potential customers.
+Bonus Tip: Pinterest ran an internal study that found higher-quality content was an effective indicator as to whether a user would finish watching a video or not, so put your emphasis on making high-quality content, beautiful and compelling imagery, and highly relevant topics to your potential customers.
 Use contrasting colors, bright lighting, unique backdrops, exotic settings, or expressive faces to help catch and maintain your Pinterest audience’s attention.

 Reddit is an online forum featuring aggregated content, news, and conversations.
 The self-proclaimed “front page of the internet,” Reddit allows users to post text, links, videos, images, or questions.
 It’s kind of like a microcosm of every other social network all jammed together into one super-forum.
 With over 160 million unique monthly visitors, Reddit is the fifth most popular website in the United States and eighth across the globe according to Alexa, so it’s not one you want to miss.

 Reddit is made up of thousands and thousands of smaller forums called subreddits, each about a topic or category of topics, and each one comes with its own set of internal rules and best practices.
 It’s important to be considerate of the Reddit community when posting branded content.
-This means you shouldn’t just post your product videos on threads with super promotional language, or try to impersonate a regular reddit user – “OMG THIS IS THE BEST PRODUCT EVER!” – because Reddit will see marketing BS coming a mile away.
+This means you shouldn’t just post your product videos on threads with super promotional language, or try to impersonate a regular Reddit user—“OMG THIS IS THE BEST PRODUCT EVER!”—because Reddit users will see marketing BS coming a mile away.

 Instead, be creative and pay close attention to how your content is received.
 Save your promotional stuff for your online ad campaigns.
 Instead, keep your Reddit content creative, educational or amusing, and valuable for your target community.